Contact Us

 - Specified kitchen safety shoes that comply with health and safety regulations.
 Costs will vary.

-- Placement locations and experiences will vary throughout the course and you will need to pay for any additional travel.
+- Placement locations and experiences will vary throughout the course and you'll need to pay for any additional travel.

-- RSPH Food safety exam and certificate.
+- Food safety exam and certificate.
 Required for safe kitchen practice.
-(E-learning course £25.
-Optional assessment £10).
-Costs as of February 2020.
+(E-learning course £25).
+Cost as of January 2024.

 Other study-related expenses to consider: materials that you will need to complete your course such as books (whilst the library provides access to readings recommended for your modules, you may wish to purchase your own copies of some books); you can also make suggestions for books to be added to Library stock; placement costs (these may include travel expenses and living costs); student visas (international students only); printing, photocopying and stationery (you may need to pay for multiple copies of your dissertation or final project to be printed and bound); events associated with your course such as field trips; study abroad opportunities (travel costs and accommodation, visas and immunisations).
 Other costs could include academic conferences (travel costs) and professional-body membership (where applicable).
 The costs you will need to cover for graduation will include gown hire and guest tickets, and optional extras such as professional photography.